Generalised M\"obius Categories and Convolution Kleene Algebras: Möbius catoids

 The following fact is the key to applications in the following sections.

-\begin{proposition} A Möbius catoid is a finitely $2$-decomposable $\ell$-catoid. \end{proposition} \begin{proof} Every Möbius catoid is obviously an $\ell$-catoid.
+\begin{prop} A Möbius catoid is a finitely $2$-decomposable $\ell$-catoid. \end{prop} \begin{proof} Every Möbius catoid is obviously an $\ell$-catoid.
 It is also finitely decomposable and therefore finitely $2$-decomposable.
-Every $\ell$-catoid satisfies properties (2) and (3) of \cref{prop:moebius-eq} while property (1) from this proposition is assumed.
+Every $\ell$-catoid satisfies properties (2) and (3) of \autoref{prop:moebius-eq} while property (1) from this proposition is assumed.
 Hence the catoid is is Möbius. \end{proof}